-There is a diversity of clubs and student organizations at the University, including 10 national sororities, 12 national fraternities, various service organizations, honor societies, and department clubs.
+There is a diversity of clubs and student organizations at the University, including 10 national sororities, 13 national fraternities, various service organizations, honor societies, and department clubs.
 All students are members of the Student Government Association (SGA).
-The purpose of this organization is to work for the best interests of the students; cooperate with the VSU administration, faculty, and staff in all matters of common interest to the University; approve and coordinate campus student organizations; and provide a means of communication between the students and all areas of their university.
+The purpose of this organization is to work for the best interests of the students; cooperate with the VSU administration, faculty, and staff in all matters of common interest to the University; and provide a means of communication between the students and all areas of their University.
 Representatives are elected in annual campus elections and meet weekly.
-Organizations such as Marching Band (Blazin' Brigade), Concert Choir, Jazz Ensemble, Spotlighters, and Concert Band are listed under "College of the Arts."